yosra270/SOLID-Design-Principles/README.md

 Following this principle helps to avoid unexpected consequences of changes and avoids having to open a closed class in order to make changes.
 It leads to easy extensions of software, and, while it might slow down the development process, following this principle during development can avoid lots of issues during updates and extensions.

 ## Interface Segregation Principle

+Segregation means keeping things separated, and the Interface Segregation Principle is about separating the interfaces.
+The general idea of interface segregation principle is that it’s better to have a lot of client-specific interfaces than one general-purpose interface.

+> “Make fine grained interfaces that are client-specific.
+Clients should not be forced to implement interfaces they do not use.”

+For software engineers, this means that you don’t want to just start with an existing interface and add new methods.
+Instead, start by building a new interface and then let your class implement multiple interfaces as needed.
+Smaller interfaces mean that developers should have a preference for composition over inheritance and for decoupling over coupling.
+According to this principle, engineers should work to have many client-specific interfaces, avoiding the temptation of having one big, general-purpose interface.

+Similar to the Single Responsibility Principle, the goal of the Interface Segregation Principle is to reduce the side effects and frequency of required changes by splitting the software into multiple, independent parts.

 ## Dependency Inversion Principle